-There is no program, service, duty, or responsibility imposed upon any city, county, town, village, or school district by these rules.
+There are no programs, services, duties, or responsibilities imposed upon any city, county, town, village, or school district by these rules.

 A. Describe any actions that governmental units must take to be in compliance with the rules.
 This section should include items such as record keeping and reporting requirements or changing operational practices.